mpaannddreew/bionic-php/readme.md

 $config = [
     'page_access_token' => 'your page access token',
-    // 'graph_api_version' => 'v2.10' optional and defaults to v2.10
+    // 'graph_api_version' => 'v9.0' optional and defaults to v9.0
 ];

-// This only applies for only instagram and messenger where you need to specify the object type as the events prefix
+// This applies for only instagram and messenger where you need to specify the object type as the events prefix
 $object_type = "page"; // page or instagram

 $bionic = Bionic::initialize()